tjntomas/HADashboard-widgets/custom_widgets/basegooglemaps/README.md

 ````
 self.styles['name_of_your_style'] = PASTE_THE_JAVASCRIPT_STYLE_ARRAY_HERE
 ````
 and save the file.
-The endit your widget file and change
+Then edit your widget file and change the line
 ````yaml
   template: NAME_OF_YOUR_STYLE_IN_THE_STYLES.JS_FILE
   ````

-I will add the option to store styles in a more convenient way in separarate yaml files later.
+I will add the options to store styles in a more convenient way in separarate yaml files later.

 # Style examples from [Snazzy Maps](http://snazzymaps.com)